ziotom78/gplotpp/README.md

 ### Installing `gplot++.h`

-Once you have Gnuplot installed, download the file [gplot++.h](https://raw.githubusercontent.com/ziotom78/gplotpp/master/gplot%2B%2B.h) and save it in the same folder as your program.
+Once you have Gnuplot installed, download the file <a href="https://raw.githubusercontent.com/ziotom78/gplotpp/master/gplot%2B%2B.h" target="_blank">gplot++.h</a> and save it in the same folder as your program.
 That's all.

 ## Examples